mdn/content/files/en-us/web/css/color_value/rgb/index.md

 ### Using relative colors with rgb()

-The below example styles three {{htmlelement("div")}} elements with different background colors.
+This example styles three {{htmlelement("div")}} elements with different background colors.
 The left-hand one is given the unmodified `--base-color`, while the middle and right ones are given variants of that `--base-color` that successively remove more from the red channel and add more to the blue channel.

 These variants are defined using relative colors — the `--base-color` [custom property](/en-US/docs/Web/CSS/--*) is passed into an `rgb()` function, and the output color has its red and blue channels modified to achieve the desired effect via `calc()` functions, while the green channel is left unchanged.